Evolution Strategies at the Hyperscale

+which is the density of $P(v)$, where recall $v=\textrm{vec}(E)$, is the vectorisation of the full rank matrix $E$.

-We now derive a 4th order Edgeworth expansion for $p(v^r)$ and its score function, which expands $p(v^r)$ in terms of the limiting distribution $g(v^r)$ plus remainder terms.
-Our proof reveals that 3rd order cumulants control all terms in the expansion that decay at rate $\mathcal{O}\left(\frac{1}{\sqrt{r}}\right)$.
-As 3rd order cumulants are all zero due to symmetry in \cref{ass:iid}, the overall decay rate is controlled by $\mathcal{O}\left(\frac{1}{r}\right)$ terms associated with 4th order cumulants.
+Although $P(v^r)$ does not have a density in the usual sense for low-rank $r$, we can still approximate it with a distribution $\hat{p}(v^r)$ by making a Taylor series expansion of its characteristic function, which always exists regardless of whether $P(v^r)$ has a well-defined density or not.
+We now derive the 4th order Edgeworth expansion for $P(v^r)$.
+Our proof reveals that 3rd order cumulants control all terms in the expansion that decay at rate $\mathcal{O}\left(r^{-\frac{1}{2}}\right)$.
+As 3rd order cumulants are all zero due to symmetry in Assumption~\ref{ass:iid}, the overall decay rate is controlled by $\mathcal{O}\left(r^{-1}\right)$ terms associated with 4th order cumulants.
 It is for this reason that we obtain a faster convergence rate than the standard central limit theorem.